 PETAA has a range of professional membership options.
 Read more about becoming a PETAA member

 PETAA is one of the largest associations for primary educators in Australia.
+We are proud to include over 3500 schools across Australia in our membership.
 Working with a network of leading academics, educational and literacy consultants, and exemplary classroom teachers, PETAA supports primary school educators with:

 The Primary English Teaching Association (PETA) was formed in 1972 by a group of dedicated English teachers to promote literacy and English teaching in primary schools.
 The Association grew rapidly and was incorporated in 1982 as the Primary English Teaching Association, retaining this company name ever since.